 Conduct a Safety Check

 If you didn’t do so when you changed your clocks for Daylight Savings, now’s the time to check or replace the batteries in your smoke and carbon dioxide detectors.
-Use this opportunity to also test fire extinguishers in your home and car to make sure they are working.
+Use this opportunity to also test fire extinguishers in your home and car to ensure they work.

 Power Wash Windows and Siding

-Whether the exterior of your home is made of siding, brick or stone, freshen everything up with a good cleaning using a power washer.
+Whether the exterior of your home is made of siding, brick, or stone, freshen everything up with a good cleaning using a pressure washer.
 While you are at it, wash your windows so you can let the light from outside in.

 Get Your Lawn Ready

 Apply fertilizer once your grass starts growing in the spring.
-Test your irrigation system to make sure all of the sprinkler heads pop up as expected, none are clogged or malfunctioning and your timer is set properly.
+Test your irrigation system to ensure all sprinkler heads pop up as expected, none are clogged or malfunctioning, and your timer is set correctly.

 Clean Out Your Gutters

-Remove leaves, twigs and acorns from your gutters.
-Add screens if you don’t have them or check existing screens to make sure they are in good condition.
+Remove leaves, twigs, and acorns from your gutters.
+Add screens if you don’t have them, or check existing screens to ensure they are in good condition.

 Clean and Repair Your Deck or Patio

 Remove leaves and other debris from your deck or patio.
 Consider staining or resealing your deck to protect it.
-Check for loose or spongy boards and insect damage and schedule repairs as needed.
+Check for loose or spongy boards and insect damage and schedule repairs.

 Plant Your Garden

-Spring is an ideal time to plant most bedding plants, vegetables and herbs, as well as most seeds.
+Spring is an ideal time to plant most bedding plants, vegetables, herbs, and seeds.
 By giving plants a good head start, they can establish a healthy root system before summer hits.

 Replace Your HVAC Filter

 Replace your filter once a season.
-If you have pets or allergies, or if you live in a dry or dusty area (especially new subdivisions or along dirt roads), this may need to be done monthly.
+If you have pets or allergies or live in a dry or dusty area (especially new subdivisions or along dirt roads), this may need to be done monthly.

 Inspect Your Plumbing

 Take a look at any exposed pipes and inspect for leaks.
 Clean faucet aerators.
-In guest bathrooms or other unused areas, run water in sinks and tubs and flush toilets to remove built-up grime and dust and ensure everything is working properly.
+In guest bathrooms or other unused areas, run water in sinks and tubs and flush toilets to remove built-up grime and dust and ensure everything works properly.

 Check Your Vents

 Inspect and vacuum your clothes dryer and other exhaust vents.
-Run the dryer and make sure air is flowing out the exhaust.
-Pull dryer away from the wall and remove the vent.
+Run the dryer and make sure air is flowing out of the exhaust.
+Pull the dryer away from the wall and remove the duct.
 Vacuum the lint at the dryer and inside the lint compartment.

 Prune Your Trees

-After trees and shrubs have fully leafed out for the spring, you can identify dead sections.
+You can identify dead sections after trees and shrubs have fully leafed out for the spring.
 Prune them carefully back to live wood, except oak trees, which shouldn’t be pruned until July because of the risk of oak wilt.

 Seal Doors and Windows